Cuomo History, Family Crest & Coats of Arms

 The surname Cuomo was first found in at Como, a city and comune in Lombardy, Italy, the administrative capital of the Province of Como.
 It was originally a Roman colony, was home to Bishop Saint Felix of Como (d. ca. 390 AD,) and later became an independent commune.
 The first of the name on record appears to be Elia Como of Padua province, who was the mayor of Castelbardo in 1489.

-Important Dates for the Cuomo family
+Early History of the Cuomo family

 This web page shows only a small excerpt of our Cuomo research.
 Another 36 words (3 lines of text) covering the years 1601, 1507, 1550, 1606 and 1750 are included under the topic Early Cuomo History in all our PDF Extended History products and printed products wherever possible.